 A minimum cumulative Grade Point Average of 1.7 for undergrad students who have attempted fewer than 30 semester credit hours; a minimum Grade Point Average of 2.0 for undergraduate students who have attempted 30 semester credit hours or more or have completed their second academic year, whichever comes first.
 Transfer credits are also counted in the earned credit hours.

 Quantitative standard (number of credit hours attempted versus number of credit hours earned)

 Under the quantitative component of the financial aid satisfactory academic progress standard, an undergraduate student must successfully complete coursework within a certain time frame.
-Charts showing the minimum number of credits you must earn each enrollment period and year of study are in the table below and on the university website.
+Charts showing the minimum number of credits you must earn each enrollment period and year of study are in the table on the next page and on the university website.
 Additionally, for an undergraduate the time frame cannot exceed 150% of the published length of the program measured in academic years or credit hours attempted, as determined by the university.
 For instance, if the published length of your academic program is 120 credit hours, the maximum period must not exceed 180 (120 x 1.5) attempted hours.
-To be in compliance, you must complete your credit hours as listed below.
+To be in compliance, you must complete your credit hours as listed in the chart at the top of the next page.

-Half-time Stud ents
+Half-time Students

 Year 1 2 3 4 5 6 7 8 9 10 11 12

 Credits (5.5 credits per semester) 11 12 33 44 55 66 77 88 99 110 121 132

 Three-quarter-time Students

 Year 1 2 3 4 5 6 7 8 9 Х Х Х

-Credits (7.5 credits per semester) 15 28 44 59 73 88 103 117 132 х x х
+Credits (7.5 credits per semester) 15 28 44 59 73 88 103 117 132 х х х

-Full-time Stude ents
+Full-time Students

 Year 1 2 3 4 5 6 Х Х Х Х Х Х

-Credits (11 credits per semester) 22 44 66 88 110 132 х х х х х х
+Credits (11 credits per semester) 22 44 66 88 110 132 Х Х Х Х Х Х